-Short exploration of how public speakers may effectively use metaphor - commonly considered an abstraction - to lend concreteness and immediacy to complex ideas.
+Short exploration of how public speakers may effectively use metaphor - commonly considered an abstraction - to lend immediacy to complex ideas.

 Political speeches delivered by executive office-holders can serve multiple purposes.
 The speaker, in this case Dwight D. Eisenhower, a President of the United States in this case, may attempt to comfort people during difficult times or to press for national action such as reducing deficits, conserving energy, or even foreign war.
 A farewell address, as delivered by Eisenhower on January 17, 1961, may attempt to create a legacy, impart final words of warning, or attempt to shape the context of future decisions made by forthcoming leaders and their people.
 It comes as no surprise that when an executive office holder leaves office, this sudden movement from great power to near-powerlessness creates anxiety about the future.
 Examining this farewell address, I will attempt to show how this deep concern manifests itself metaphorically.
 That is, I will show not only how the speaker’s concerns themselves are expressed in metaphor, but that the future (or time) itself becomes less of an abstraction, but is expressed concretely through the use of metaphor to lend immediacy or drama to the future and material substance to the abstraction of time.